-The Main Garden has a recognisable style and framework of planting that reflects its origins It features plantings from all periods of the Garden's development, particularly conifers introduced in the nineteenth century.
-There are still some of the early framework conifer plantings around the duck pond but many have been removed over the past twenty years as they became hazardous.
+The Main Garden has a recognisable style and framework of planting that reflects its origins.
+It features plantings from all periods of the Garden's development, particularly conifers introduced in the 19th century.
+There are still some of the early framework conifer plantings around the duck pond but many have been removed over the past 20 years as they became hazardous.
 Later plantings of Phoenix palms, magnolias and pohutukawa have matured and complement the recent collections.
 The floral bedding and tulip displays became established in the 1950s and reflect horticultural fashions for public gardens.

-More recent plantings and collections have focussed on developing and improving the overall landscape and visitor experience within the garden.
-They include extending the seasonal interest through increased planting of magnolia species and cultivars and low maintenance ground cover and herbaceous plantings.
+More recent plantings and collections have focussed on developing and improving the overall landscape and visitor experience within the Garden.
+They include extending the seasonal interest through increased planting of magnolia species and cultivars and lowmaintenance ground cover and herbaceous plantings.

-In addition, there has been a focus on developing themes that link with other activities and programmes in the garden such as floral quilt patterned displays linked to a quilt exhibition.
+In addition, there has been a focus on developing themes that link with other activities and programmes in the Garden such as floral quilt patterned displays linked to a quilt exhibition.
 The innovation garden at the grand entrance focuses on outstanding contemporary planting design.

-Collection Theme/role Main Garden - Floral Room Celebrating the spirit and history of the garden by providing a park like landscape that blends the seasonal colour with ornamental trees and shrubs Main Garden - duck pond Tranquil enclosed space with woodland style planting Camellia gully A sheltered gully landscaped with camellia species and cultivars that provide stunning autumn and winter displays beneath a canopy of native and deciduous trees.
-Dwarf conifer collection Established display of dwarf conifers illustrating the wide variety of forms and textures Fern forest garden Native and exotic fern form, colour and texture in a native forest setting Fragrant garden Enclosed highly perfumed garden demonstrating a wide range of scented flowers Fuchsia collection Elevated border of fuchsias and spring bulbs providing colour from spring to autumn Soundshell collections Elevated perennial bank surrounding Soundshell lawn

-Rock gardens Small plants providing year round interest Herb Garden A collection of culinary, domestic, medicinal and Māori (Rongoa) herbs in traditional English style set on a ridgeline offering stunning views across the harbour and city
+COLLECTION THEME/ROLE Main Garden - Floral Room Celebrating the spirit and history of the Garden by providing a park-like landscape that blends the seasonal colour with ornamental trees and shrubs.
+Main Garden - duck pond Tranquil enclosed space with woodland style planting.
+Camellia gully A sheltered gully landscaped with camellia species and cultivars that provide stunning autumn and winter displays beneath a canopy of native and deciduous trees.
+Dwarf conifer collection Established display of dwarf conifers illustrating the wide variety of forms and textures.
+Fern forest garden Native and exotic fern form, colour and texture in a native forest setting.
+Fragrant garden Enclosed highly perfumed garden demonstrating a wide range of scented flowers.
+Fuchsia collection Elevated border of fuchsias and spring bulbs providing colour from spring to autumn.
+Soundshell collections Elevated perennial bank surrounding Soundshell lawn.
+Rock gardens Small plants providing year-round interest.
+Herb Garden A collection of culinary, domestic, medicinal and Māori (Rongoa) herbs in traditional English style set on a ridgeline offering stunning views across the harbour and city.

-Treehouse Visitor Centre/ Children's Garden
+4.1.3 Treehouse Visitor Centre / Children's Garden

-This sector is being developed as the learning hub of the garden and provides for an increasing range of groups, schools and students who take part in activities and programmes run through the Treehouse Visitor Centre and proposed Children's Garden.
-As a key node on the Downhill to Downtown Walk (between the Cable Car and the CBD), it is ideally located to provide learning experiences as a learning hub.
+This sector is being developed as the learning hub of the Wellington Botanic Garden and provides for an increasing range of groups, such as schools, who take part in activities and programmes run through the Treehouse Visitor Centre and proposed Children's Garden.
+As a key node on the Downhill to Downtown Walk (between the Cable Car and the central city), it is ideally located as a learning hub.

-The collections in this area support and enhance the education programmes being run through these facilities (see section 3.2), as well as the key walking routes through the garden.
+The collections in this area support and enhance the education programmes being run through these facilities (see section 3.2), as well as the key walking routes through the Garden.

-Collection Theme/role Cacti and succulent collection Plant shape and form in a garden landscape Nursery Propagation and production of indoor and outdoor plants for collections Threatened species Why plants become threatened and how we can halt the loss of plant diversity.
+COLLECTION THEME/ROLE Cacti and succulent collection Plant shape and form in a garden landscape.
+Nursery Propagation and production of indoor and outdoor plants for collections.
+Threatened species Why plants become threatened and how we can halt the loss of plant diversity.